Asia-Pacific Space Cooperation Organization

 The Asia-Pacific Space Cooperation Organization (APSCO) is an inter-governmental organization operated as a non-profit independent body with full international legal status.
 It is headquartered in Beijing, People's Republic of China.
 Members include agencies from: Bangladesh, China, Iran, Mongolia, Pakistan, Peru, Thailand and Turkey.
 In 2005, the APSCO convention was signed in Beijing.
 Representatives from Argentina, Malaysia, the Philippines, Russia and Sri Lanka also attended the founding ceremony.
+The organization's convention acknowledges the high technical and financial resources required for space exploration, making it advantageous to pool resources among countries in the Asia-Pacific region.